Back

 8. A music app

-It’s hard to compete with Spotify but you still can be outstanding on the music app market.
-For example, you can create an app that only publishes the freshest releases.
+It’s hard to create a music streaming app that can compete with Spotify but you still can be outstanding on the music app market.
+For example, you can create an app that only publishes the latest releases.
 You can also add reviews from music journalists and a taste-based search filter.
 Some monetization options are selling band merch and concert tickets or making your app content partially paid.

 This is our concept for a music app where users can make playlists out of recently found tracks.